Radhekrishnaa/First_Repository-Git/README.md

 Hello 👋 there,

- Radhe here,I like c,c++ and java also pretty much interested in blockchain I am here just trying to make my first readme in my first repository Nothing serious, me trying to have a feel of github :)
+ Radhe here,I know c,c++ and java also pretty much interested in blockchain I am here just trying to make my first readme in my first repository Nothing serious, me trying to have a feel of github :)